Darinka, Princess of Montenegro: Princess of Montenegro

-Position and life under the new Monarch
+Later life

 On 13 August 1860, Danilo was murdered and succeeded by his nephew Nicholas I of Montenegro.
 Darinka initially kept her dominant position at court also after the death of Danilo and during his successor, Nicholas, with whom she was close.
-Her successor, Princess Milena, was not able to consolidate her position until after Princess Darinka left Montenegro.
+Her successor, Milena Vukotić, was not able to consolidate her position until after Princess Darinka left Montenegro.
+Darinka left Montenegro as a widow, but returned to advice Nicholas during the peace negotiations after the Montenegrin–Ottoman War (1861–1862).